 Below are some general guidelines to follow if you or a loved one needs medical care:

 For general COVID-19 questions, call 1-800-270-7268 or email firstname.lastname@example.org.
 Telephone calls are answered from 8 a.m. to 5 p.m., Monday through Friday.
 Interpreters are available.
 For frequently asked questions and to check your symptoms, visit the Alabama.gov COVID-19 Information Hub at covid19.alabama.gov.

-TO MAKE AN APPOINTMENT, OR CONFIRM AN APPOINTMENT:
+TO MAKE AN APPOINTMENT WITH MAO, OR TO CONFIRM AN APPOINTMENT:

 Please call (800) 510-4704.
 Please keep us up to date with your current phone number and contact preferences.

 Please visit us here at maoi.org.
 Follow us on social media @MAOofAlabama (Facebook, Twitter and Instagram).